 I love this classic apple pie recipe because it’s simple and timeless, something I imagine grandmas were making 150 years ago.
 Butter.
 Apples.
 Cinnamon.
 Sugar.
 Nutmeg.
 It just takes you back to a different place and time and a happy place at that.
 Let it cool down for as long as you can stand it and then cut a slice and add a scoop of vanilla ice cream.
 For dessert.
 Or Dinner.
 Or breakfast.
 No, I’m not joking.

-Now…if you’ve never used an Apple Peeler Corer (or similar product), your life is not complete, especially if you cook with apples a couple times a year.
+- Apple Peeler Corer – While not a requirement, one of these gadgets will make this recipe significantly easier.
+If you’ve never used an Apple Peeler Corer (or similar product), your life is not complete, especially if you cook with apples a couple times a year.
 Heck, if you have one, you’ll look for excuses to cook with apples because it’s just so amazing.
-AMAZING.
 It peels.
 It cores.
 It slices.
 It can even be used on potatoes.
 It’s magic.

 Toss the mixture together with the apples and pop them in the prepared pie crust.
 Dot top of apples with butter.

-Easy as pie!
-All that’s left to do is place another crust on top.
+5. All that’s left to do is place another crust on top.
 If you’re using a full crust, then make sure to slit the top for a vent (or you can use small cookie cutters to cut decorative shapes in the crust.)
-Or you can follow the instructions shown in the pie crust recipe for a lattice crust like shown below:
+You can also follow the instructions shown in the pie crust recipe for a lattice crust like shown below.

-This classic apple pie is easier to make than you might think!
-This is definitely something everyone need to know how to make!
+This classic apple pie is easier to make than you might think.
+This is definitely something everyone needs in their recipe arsenal!